 Choose to study social sciences and you'll learn how people process and document the human experience.
 Study philosophy, literature, religion, art, music, history and language.
 Social Science researchers are increasingly playing a part in developing new technology too.
-You can study this Foundation at our Brighton College.
+You can study this Foundation at our Brighton campus.
 Brighton is a forward-thinking, modern city by the sea.
 It offers students a safe, vibrant and dynamic place to explore their ideas and study.

 Students study up to 27 hours per week in class.
 All students on the Foundation programme study four core modules plus modules tailored for Social Sciences students.
 The core Foundation modules develop academic and English language skills.